-Considering that Dong Phuong engaged, paid for, uses and developed the goodwill associated with the marketing and branding material, most (including Dong Phuong) would expect that Dong Phuong should also be the owner of the same.
-However, Gemini Society claims to have exclusive rights in certain trademarks, branding and marketing items, bakery menu terms and other trade dress that it created for Dong Phuong.

-In late 2020, Gemini Society filed an application with the US Patent and Trademark Office (USPTO), seeking federal registration for the DP BAKESHOP EAST NOLA & design mark.
+Considering that Dong Phuong engaged, paid for, uses, and developed the goodwill associated with the marketing and branding material, most (including Dong Phuong) would expect that Dong Phuong should also be the owner of the same.
+However, Gemini Society claims to have exclusive rights in certain trademarks, branding and marketing items, bakery menu terms, and other trade dress that it created for Dong Phuong.
+In late 2020, Gemini Society filed an application with the United States Patent and Trademark Office (USPTO), seeking federal registration for the DP BAKESHOP EAST NOLA & Design Mark.

-In April 2021, when Dong Phuong notified Gemini Society that it was terminating the relationship, Gemini Society responded by sending Dong Phuong a 'notice to discontinue use of IP'.
-Gemini Society asserted its ownership of the brand logomarks and logoscripts, brand and product naming, packaging and brand colours, brand copy and positioning, brand artwork and characters, claiming it was Gemini Society IP.

-Dong Phuong was said to be licensing Gemini Society IP and Gemini Society was terminating the licence agreement with Dong Phuong.
-It asserted that Dong Phuong must accordingly discontinue use and remove the Gemini IP from "the retail location, products, packaging, labels, vehicles, marketing, menus, stationery, any digital properties and other undisclosed instances".
-Gemini Society also disabled Dong Phuong's website, which Dong Phuong claims immediately eliminated its "online sale abilities".
+In April 2021, when Dong Phuong notified Gemini Society that it was terminating the relationship, Gemini Society responded by sending Dong Phuong a "Notice to Discontinue Use of IP."
+Gemini Society asserted: its ownership of the "Brand Logomarks & Logoscripts, Brand & Product Naming, Packaging & Brand Colors, Brand Copy & Positioning, Brand Artwork & Characters" (Gemini Society Intellectual Property); Dong Phuong was licensing Gemini Society Intellectual Property; Gemini Society was terminating the license agreement with Dong Phuong; and that Dong Phuong must accordingly discontinue use and remove the Gemini Intellectual Property from "the retail location, products, packaging, labels, vehicles, marketing, menus, stationery, any digital properties and other undisclosed instances."
+Gemini Society also disabled Dong Phuong's website, which Dong Phuong claims immediately eliminated its "online sale abilities."

-Unsurprisingly, Dong Phuong disagreed with Gemini Society's assertions and responded by "outlining specifically why Gemini Society's claims to exclusive ownership of all intellectual property rights in the items listed in its demand email lacked merit", including that it never assigned, transferred, licensed or authorised the licensure of any trademark or intellectual property rights to Gemini Society.

-Dong Phuong argued that Gemini Society's federal trademark application was "void" because Gemini Society never used the DP BAKESHOP EAST NOLA & design mark in commerce and that "intellectual property rights and other rights it acquired in the items at issue and identified generic and descriptive items in which Gemini Society had no exclusive rights".
+Unsurprisingly, Dong Phuong disagreed with Gemini Society's assertions and responded by "outlining specifically why Gemini Society's claims to exclusive ownership of all intellectual property rights in the items listed in its demand email lacked merit," including that it never assigned, transferred, licensed or authorized the licensure of any trademark or intellectual property rights to Gemini Society.
+Dong Phuong argued that Gemini Society's federal trademark application is "void" because Gemini Society never used the DP BAKESHOP EAST NOLA & Design Mark in commerce and that "intellectual property rights and other rights it acquired in the items at issue and identified generic and descriptive items in which Gemini Society had no exclusive rights."

-In order to resolve the dispute with Gemini Society, which Dong Phuong says is stifling its "ability to operate, compete and grow its business" and to "seek protection against an ongoing threat of litigation" by Gemini Society.
+In order to resolve the dispute with Gemini Society, which Dong Phuong asserts is stifling its "ability to operate, compete and grow its business" and to "seek protection against an ongoing threat of litigation" by Gemini Society, Dong Phuong filed the above-noted lawsuit against Gemini Society in the Federal Court in New Orleans.

-Best practices and takeaways
+Best Practices and Takeaways

-While it is too early to comment on the particulars of this specific case, the issues identified at this stage allow for some healthy reflection for intellectual property owners on "best practices" when engaging with brand developers, including graphic designers, and website operation and maintenance service providers.
+While it is too early to comment on the particulars of this specific case, the issues identified at this stage allow for some healthy reflection for intellectual property owners on "best practices" when engaging with brand developers, including graphic designers, and website operation and maintenance service providers, which can help avoid the types of ownership and use issues that are now embroiling Dong Phuong and impeding the ability to operate its business.